svin24/svin24.github.io/content/blog/Dont-use-Discord-for-FOSS.md

 generalized.
 This article is much the same if we replace "Discord" with "GitHub", for instance, or "Twitter" or "YouTube".
 If your project depends on proprietary infrastructure, I want you to have a serious discussion with your collaborators about why.
-What do your choices means for the long-term success of your project and the ecosystem in which it resides?
+What do your choices mean for the long-term success of your project and the ecosystem in which it resides?
 Are you making smart investments, or just using tools which are popular or that you're already used to?